◆◇◆◇◆◇◆◇◆◇◆◇◆

 ◆◇◆◇◆◇◆◇◆◇◆◇◆◇◆◇

-Now 19, Sethys hesitates to follow his fellow acolytes to the last refuge left to them—the Hierophant's Necropolis at the Isle of Crypts.
-Rather, he chooses to stay on the isles and undergo his Plenary, the requisite pilgrimage to all holy temples.
-Unfortunately, by that time, followers of Balance were prohibited from entering the isles' Northlands, where most of the temples are actually located.
-His attempt to cross the border fails when he makes the mistake of trying to cross at Seriss, a small outpost staffed by some of Order's finest (or at least most eagle-eyed) soldiers; alas, the gate guard instantly recognizes his travelling visa as a forgery.
+That aside, his journey commences at a promising clip, thanks to the winning combination of his manuped (a common three-wheeled vehicle of the day, beloved by old ladies and powered by naught but human locomotion) and the as-of-late lax staffing on the Ophidian Turnpike.
+However, his attempt to cross the border fails when he makes the mistake of trying to cross at Seriss, a small outpost staffed by some of Order's finest (or at least most eagle-eyed) soldiers; alas, the gate guard instantly recognizes his visa as counterfeit.
 After spending a cold and lonely night in the outpost's "drunk tank", Sethys is summoned into Captain Ardiniss's office for a stern talking-to.
 But just when he thinks he is about to be given the boot, he is then referred to the outpost's mage-inspector for further questioning.

-Not every resident of the isles follows the Ophidian teachings; while discouraged, the formation of a new religious movement is nothing extraordinary or necessarily illegal.
+Not every resident of the isles follows the Ophidian teachings; while discouraged, the formation of a new religious movement is nothing extraordinary or (necessarily) illegal.
 However, the Dark Monks are secretive—such that nobody even really knows what they call themselves.
 They do not recruit openly, nor do they proselytize.
 The only meaningful information anyone has about them at all is that they worship some entity called "the Guide", and although they are not normally violent folk, lately they've taken to performing inexplicable rituals around monuments of blackrock they have recently constructed about the isles.

-Sethys cannot determine whether Elissa actually has tangible evidence that implicates this group in the Hierophant's assassination or if her suspicions arise from simple prejudice.
+Sethys cannot determine whether Elissa actually has tangible evidence that implicates this group in the hierophant's assassination or if her suspicions arise from simple prejudice.
 However, in return for entrance into the Northlands, he agrees to "remain vigilant" for "evidence of rot" (whatever that means) and report any "potentially relevant irregularities" he might come across while travelling from temple to temple.
 Elissa escorts him across the border herself and leaves him with a personal wireless tap and her calling code, to be used if he should ever find aught of interest.

 …well, just a little awry.
 Askew.